 While Chrysler sales reps left the New York show with thousands of advance orders, the company was initially able to fill only a handful of them.
 Airflow production didn’t really get up to speed until almost three months after the show, during which time many frustrated customers either opted for the cheaper, more orthodox-looking Chrysler CA and CB Sixes or took their business elsewhere.

 Customers who did receive early-production Airflows were not necessarily any happier.
 The Airflow’s design was basically sound, but its manufacture involved many new assembly techniques, and teething problems were inevitable.
-In his memoir, Carl Breer downplayed those issues, but in an interview with author Michael Lamm in the early seventies, his son Fred recalled Breer reading angry letters from disgruntled owners and Chrysler dealers about the many failings of the early production cars.
+In his memoir, Carl Breer downplayed those issues, but his son Fred later recalled Breer reading the many angry letters from disgruntled owners and Chrysler dealers about the many failings of the early production cars.
 Most of those problems were addressed quickly enough, but they did nothing for the new car’s reputation, nor did rumors about the Airflow’s lack of structural integrity.

 On May 24, the Airflow’s woes were compounded by a new problem: a pending lawsuit file by the Jaray Streamline Corporation of America, charging Chrysler with patent infringement.